I know what you're thinking, how could anyone visit Yosemite National Park in just 2 DAYS?

 In Mariposa, about an hours drive from Yosemite Valley, I stayed at The Monarch Inn, which was definitely not the greatest motel but it was cheap, and all I really needed was a place to rest my head each night.
 The shower pressure barely worked and the free continental breakfast was ordinary.
 Regardless, I'd still recommend staying in Mariposa as there are plenty of restaurants, grocery stores, and gift shops you wouldn't find in the actual park itself.
 Mariposa also has a quaint country town vibe with the architecture much how it used to be in the early 1900s.

 Overall, I loved my time spent at Yosemite National Park and two days gave me a glimpse into what it can offer.
-Next time I’ll plan a week to stay, bring good hiking shoes, hopefully have worked on my fitness, and perhaps set out to conquer the 12hr Half Dome hike.
+Next time I’ll plan a week to stay, bring good hiking shoes, hopefully have worked on my fitness, and perhaps set out to conquer the 12hr Half Dome trek.

 Caitlin is a 20-something broad from Australia with a passion for filmmaking, writing and exploring the world.